Who may adopt

 Ages of adopters

-A couple adopting a child to whom they are not related must both be at least 21 years of age.
-Where the child is being adopted by a married couple and one of them is the mother or father or a relative of the child, only one of them must have attained the age of 21 years.
+A couple adopting a child, to whom they are not related, must both be at least 21 years of age.
+Where the child is being adopted, a person who is married, who is in a civil partnership or is cohabiting, and where one of the partners is the parent or a relative of the child, only one partner must have attained the age of 21 years.

-The law does not lay down upper age limits for adopting parents.
-However, age is a significant factor when assessing a couple's suitability to adopt and most adoption agencies apply their own upper age limits.
+The law does not lay down upper age limits for prospective adoptive parent/s.
+However, age is a significant factor when assessing a couple's suitability to adopt.

 Residency of adopters

-Adopting parents must be ordinarily resident in the State and have been so resident for at least one year before the date of the making of the adoption order.
+Prospective adoptive parent/s must be habitually resident in the State and have been so resident for at least one year before the date of the making of the adoption order.

-Where the adopting parents, the child and the parent(s) are not all of the same religion, the parent(s) must know the religion (if any) of each of the adopting parents when giving consent to the child's adoption.
+Under law where the prospective adoptive parent/s, the child and every person whose consent to the making of an adoption order is necessary are not all of the same religion (if any), every person whose consent to the making of an adoption order is necessary must know the religion (if any) of each of the prospective adoptive parent/s, when giving consent to the child's adoption.

-The mother, father (where he is guardian) or other legal guardian must give an initial consent or agreement to the placing of a child for adoption by a Registered Adoption Society.
-He/she must then give his/her consent to the making of an Adoption Order.
-This consent may be withdrawn any time before the making of the Adoption Order.
+The mother, father (where he is guardian) or other guardians must give initial consent or be in agreement with the placing of a child for adoption.
+This consent may be withdrawn at any time before the making of an Adoption Order.